“My life is like a video game, I maintain when I’m in the zone, one player, one life.” – Ninja, Die Antwoord

 Executives often talk about how to beat their competition, while some focus on advancing a cause.
 Businesses that think in terms of quarters versus those that think in terms of lasting 50 years make their decisions in dramatically different ways.

 In the infinite game, consistency is more important than intensity.
 If the game is approaching resolution because of the rules of play, the rules must be changed to allow it to continue.
 Otherwise, it’s game over.Opinions expressed here are the opinions of the author.
-Influencive does not endrose or review brands mentioned.
+Influencive does not endorse or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
+VIP Contributors and Contributors, amongst other accounts and articles, are professional fee-based.